oddbird/oddleventy/content/blog/2024/fluid-space.md

 everything else grows to match.
 But is that always what we want?

+## Zoom isn't a single feature

+## What's the purpose of a zoom?

-## What's the purpose of a user preference?
+## What's the purpose of a font-size preference?

 ## How do we determine available space?